hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 * `address` - (Optional) The IP address or domain name of the Network Connection Monitor endpoint.

+* `excluded_addresses` - (Optional) A list of IPv4/IPv6 subnet masks or IPv4/IPv6 IP addresses to be excluded to the Network Connection Monitor endpoint.

+* `included_addresses` - (Optional) A list of IPv4/IPv6 subnet masks or IPv4/IPv6 IP addresses to be included to the Network Connection Monitor endpoint.

 * `resource_id` - (Optional) The resource ID which is used as the endpoint by the Network Connection Monitor.

 * `filter` - (Optional) A `filter` block as defined below.